-According to auto repair experts, a dirty air filter is one of the biggest reasons why your car owners experience diminished performance.
+According to auto repair experts, a dirty air filter is one of the biggest reasons why your car owners experience diminished performance issues.
 For the engine to run strong, it needs a steady flow of fresh oxygen.
 A clogged filter will result in especially sluggish acceleration.

 Although you should replace your air filter at least every 15,000 miles, some drivers go years without doing so.
 At every oil change, be sure to have your air filter inspected by a service technician.